Giants of Industry

 - Discounts on Apple products

-Despite all the bad press Facebook has faced, it remains one of the best places to work in tech.
+Despite all the bad press Facebook has faced, it remains one of the most coveted places to work in tech.
 There is a high level of job satisfaction at Facebook, with the majority of employees saying they enjoy the opportunity to be ‘authentic’ while at work.
 Fun workspaces, ease of access to the CEO and free meals are just a few of the things employees enjoy about working at Facebook.

 Working at Amazon as a computer engineer is a challenging but rewarding role.
 Not unlike other tech companies, the pace of technological development at Amazon is fast.
 Landing a job there is obviously hard – you must be exceptionally talented.
 So why does Amazon make it onto this list?